Zheruel/Mr-Robot-Webshop/README.md

 # Mr-Robot-Webshop

+Concept of a webshop created using modern technologies.
-Webshop using .net core as the backed and Jquery as the backend
+It uses .NET core as the backend, MS SQL Server 2019 for the database and Jquery as the backend